bartificer/programming-by-stealth/docs/pbs31.md

 console.log(t.time12());
 ```

-On the first line, we create an instance of the prototype `pbs.Time`, and name that object `t`.
+On the first line, we create an instance of the prototype `pbs.Time` and name that object `t`.
 So, `t` is an object, and, more specifically, `t` is an instance of the prototype `pbs.Time`.

 On the second line we call the function `time12()` on `t`.
 In other words, we call the function `time12()` on an instance of the `pbs.Time` prototype.